IGNF/CartAGen/docs/tuto_agents.md

 * src/main/resources/xml/cartacom/CartAComSpecifications.xml, which contains the parameters of the constraints to use in CartACom.
 * src/main/resources/xml/cartacom/AllCartAComRelationalConstraintsDescriptors.xml, which contains the mapping between the relational constraints and the Java code of the constraints.

-Regarding the first file, CartAComSpecifications.xml, you can find the default code below.
+In the first file, CartAComSpecifications.xml, you can find the default code below.
 It describes the relational constraints to be used, with their name, and their importance (value between 0 and 10).
 The "to-consider" tag is used to define if the constraint is used in the CartACom process.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>